ckaestne/seai/README.md

-# Software Engineering for AI-Enabled Systems (SE4AI), 17-445/645

-(a.k.a. **Production ML**, **Responsible AI**, **MLOps**, **ML Engineering**, **Full-Stack ML**, or **AI Systems Engineering**)
+# Machine Learning in Production / AI Engineering (17-445/17-645/11-695)

+*Formerly **Software Engineering for AI-Enabled Systems (SE4AI) **, CMU course that covers how to build, deploy, assure, and maintain applications with machine-learned models.
+Covers **responsible AI** (safety, security, fairness, explainability) and **MLOps**.*

 ***

 [![Course Poster](poster_small.jpg "Course Poster")](poster.jpg)

+In 2021, the class will be offered in the Spring semester.
+The Spring 2021 offering, like Fall 2020, does not have formal prerequisites, but expects some familiarity with machine learning concepts and basic programming skills.

 See the specific offering of the course you are interested in:

 * Fall 2019 (initial offering, complete slides and assignments): [F2019 website](https://ckaestne.github.io/seai/F2019) and [F2019 GitHub branch](https://github.com/ckaestne/seai/tree/F2019).
 * Summer 2020 (next offering):  [S2020 website](https://ckaestne.github.io/seai/S2020) and [S2020 GitHub branch](https://github.com/ckaestne/seai/tree/S2020)
 * Fall 2020: [F2020 website](https://ckaestne.github.io/seai/F2020) and [F2020 GitHub branch](https://github.com/ckaestne/seai/tree/F2020)

-In 2020, the class will be offered both in the Summer term and in the Fall semester.
-The Summer offering will be more targeted towards students with software engineering experience (e.g., software engineering course, industrial experience, or internship experience), but will expect no data science background.
-The Fall offering will be targeted more at students with some data science experience (e.g., a machine learning course on campus or online), but will expect no software engineering background.
+* Spring 2021: tdb

 For researchers, educators, or others interested in this topic, we share all course material, including slides and assignments, under a creative commons license on GitHub (https://github.com/ckaestne/seai/) and have recently published an article describing the rationale and the design of this course: [Teaching Software Engineering for AI-Enabled Systems](https://arxiv.org/abs/2001.06691).
 Video recordings of the Summer 2020 offering are online on the [course page](https://ckaestne.github.io/seai/S2020/#course-content).
 We would be happy to see this course or a similar version taught somewhere else.
 See also an [annotated bibliography](https://github.com/ckaestne/seaibib) on the topic.